TwinheadedS/source_code/API_Documentation.md

 # (We decided not to use metrics cause metrics does not help people who does not know machine learning understand)
+# (Metrics is still included in the code and documentation)

 # Housing Market Prediction API Documentation